Skip to content

 If you want to put something on your roof or outside, consider a self-contained solar node instead of running power all the way out there.

-See also our full hardware guide.
+See also our full hardware reference.

 Do I need something on my roof?